Utility of ICP-MS and LA-ICP-MS

 Temporary Lab Move

-The lab has moved to JGB 1.132 in preparation for construction of a new ICP-MS complex, scheduled for completion in Spring 2017.
+The lab has moved (May 2016) to JGB 1.132 in preparation for construction of a new and larger ICP-MS complex, scheduled for completion in Spring 2017.
+The new complex should ensure that JSG researchers have access to latest equipment and best facilities for conducting cutting edge research.
+The planned facility should also improve opportunities for analytical education in JSG (hands-on learning in the lab).

 The 2nd North American Workshop on Laser Ablation (NAWLA’17) will be held May 25-27 at the University of Texas at Austin (Jackson School of Geosciences).